lewagon/dotfiles/04-Front-End/04-Middleman/README.md

 Reminder, **no live-code tonight as you will pitch your idea in front of the class instead**!

+## Evening Pitch session

+If you've done your homework 😀, you should have uploaded your product pitch [here](http://kitt.lewagon.org/camps/<user.batch_slug>/products/pitches).
+You now have 5 minutes to pitch your idea in front of the class.

+## Votes & Team building

+- After the pitch session, [you can vote on kitt](http://kitt.lewagon.org/camps/<user.batch_slug>/products/voting) for the projects you like most.
+It will give a first idea of popular projects within the class.
+- Then you'll have until Friday to [build teams on kitt](http://kitt.lewagon.org/camps/<user.batch_slug>/products/voting) of **3 people**.

+On Friday, we will start prototyping your app during a great Product Design Sprint.
+Teams need to be set up for Friday 👊👊👊.

 ## `01-Playing-with-ERB`

 Play with ERB, add a team page to your Middleman project and import your Airbnb home putting common parts in the layout.
 Replace `<a>` and `<img>` tags with `<%= link_to >` and `<%= image_tag >` helpers.